What to Do in Case of a Dental Emergency in Palos Park, IL

 Were you recently eating, bit down on something hard, and heard a crack?
 Or were you playing your favorite sport and took a nasty fall to the ground?
 You may have a chipped or broken tooth, and if you don’t see a dentist right away, the chip or break could be permanent.
 First, apply a cold compress to the area close to your chipped or broken tooth to ensure minimum swelling.
 Depending on the severity of your chip or break, your dentist may fill the tooth or complete a procedure called bonding.

 Similar to how you would handle a chipped or broken tooth but only with one extra step.
 If you knock out your tooth, you will need to pick it up and bring it with you to the dentist.
 You may want to wash the tooth off, especially if it fell on the ground, but only do so if there is dirt on it.
 Carefully rinse it off with water and do not scrub it.
 Depending on the injury, there is a possibility that you can carefully put the tooth back into place as you go to the dentist, but be careful to push it deep within the pocket.
 If you cannot reinsert the tooth, put it in a small cup (with milk is best).
-This will help preserve the tooth so that your Dentist at Sheehan Dental in Palos Park, has time to safely put the tooth back in place.
+This will help preserve the tooth so that your Sheehan Dentist in Palos Park, IL has time to safely put the tooth back.

 The main job of crowns and fillings is to restore previously damaged teeth back to optimal function and appearance.
 If they break or fall out, your tooth is at risk of further damage and or reinfection.
 Generally, the best course of action is to immediately seek a dentist’s help and not touch or try to fix the affected tooth.
 Once you arrive at the dentist, the dental team will carefully clean the area and ensure there is not an infection.
 After, they will fit your tooth for a new filling or crown.